About the Artist

 Her specialities are oil and acrylic painting, watercolour and silk painting, and printmaking.
 Tamayo had held many solo & group exhibitions, mainly in Tasmania.
-She had some art awards such as Best Print Award at the City of Burnie TasArt Exhibition in 2008 and Runner Up Print/Drawing section at the Clarence City Art Exhibition in 2008.
+She had several art awards such as Best Print Award at the City of Burnie TasArt Exhibition in 2008.
 Her unique hand-painted silk scarves are very popular.
-She also taught and demonstrated silk painting at Bellerive Community Centre and throughout Tasmania.
+She also taught and demonstrated silk painting in Tasmania and Perth.

 For the last three years 2011 to 2013 she took a break from art activities to undertake an amazing long-term journey around the whole of Europe, North America and Canada, visiting hundreds of fantastic art galleries and museums and being inspired by them.

 Her unique style won the award of “Interesting or Unusual Design/Composition” in 2017 and “Innovative, Imaginative, Original Thought” in 2019 at local exhibitions in Perth.